code-423n4/2023-03-asymmetry-findings/data/0x4ka5h-G.md

 Can be easily update `totalWeight = totalWeight + _weight;` since ` x = x + y` take less gas `x+=y`.
 also there is no need of `for loop` to recalculate weight.

-## G[3] Use arithmetic operating instead using loop for new totalWeight calculating
+## G[3] checking for ethAmountBefore before entering loop can save a lot of gas if its value is 0.
 [Link to github permalink](https://github.com/code-423n4/2023-03-asymmetry/blob/main/contracts/SafEth/SafEth.sol#L138-L155)
 ```diff
  function rebalanceToWeights() external onlyOwner {